OlivierLD/raspberry-coffee/Algebra/README.md

 ## Linear Algebra, and graphical utilities

-Basic linear algebra ([الجبر](https://en.wikipedia.org/wiki/Algebra)), and statistical functions, in Java.
+Basic linear algebra (from the arabic [الجبر](https://en.wikipedia.org/wiki/Algebra), _al-jabr_, from the book _ilm al-jabr - i-muquabala_, by the Persian mathematician _al-Khwarizmi_, that literally means _reunion of broken parts_), and statistical functions, in Java.
-> Work in progress.
+> This is a work in progress.
 - Square matrix
 - System resolution
 - Least squares method (regression)